-Unleashing the Power of Pets in Free Fire on iPhone and iPad
+Pets in Free Fire on iPhone and iPad: What Actually Helps

 Pets in Free Fire look like a cute afterthought, a little companion trotting behind your character, and that is exactly how we treated them at first.
-Then we lost a close ranked match to someone whose pet quietly healed them at the wrong moment, and we started paying attention.
-We spent a couple of weeks running pets on an iPhone and an iPad to work out which ones earn their slot, how to unlock them without wasting your coins, and where the whole system is more sizzle than substance.
+Then we lost a close ranked match to someone whose pet quietly handed them a free Gloo Wall at the worst possible moment, and we started paying attention.
+We spent a couple of weeks running pets on an iPhone and an iPad to work out which ones earn their slot, how to unlock them without throwing diamonds away, and where the whole system is more sizzle than substance.
+One thing to clear up before we start: on iOS the version you will actually be installing in 2026 is Free Fire MAX, since that is the build Garena keeps current on the App Store.
+The pet system is shared between the two, so everything below applies whichever one you run.
 Here is what we found.

-Getting Free Fire and pets running on your device
+Getting Free Fire MAX and pets running on your device

 How pet skills actually work in a match

 Here is the part the store screen does not explain well.
-Every pet has a single active skill, and that skill is what matters, not the animation or the outfit.
-You equip one pet at a time, and its ability ticks away in the background while you play, so the right choice quietly shapes how a whole match goes.
+Every pet has a single skill, and that skill is the whole reason to bring it, not the animation or the outfit.
+You equip one pet at a time, and most of the useful abilities are passive, meaning they trigger on their own under the right conditions while you focus on playing.
+A few are active and need you to tap them, but the passive ones are what shape a match without you thinking about it.

-The skills split into a few rough buckets, and knowing them saves you a lot of wasted gold:
+The skills fall into a few rough buckets, and knowing them saves you a lot of wasted diamonds:

-You can also mix a pet skill with your character skills, and the strong setups in ranked are almost always about that combination rather than any single hero or pet on its own.
+You can also pair a pet skill with your character skills, and the setups people actually run in ranked are nearly always about that combination rather than any single hero or pet on its own.
+A pet that refreshes your character's cooldown a touch faster, for instance, is doing more work than its little health bar suggests.

 The pets that earned their slot in our testing

-The honest takeaway is that the best pet depends on your character and your habits, not on which one looks coolest in the menu.
-Free Fire reworks pet abilities now and then, so a companion that was middling last season can suddenly become a staple.
-We got into the habit of checking the patch notes after each big update, because that is usually where a quietly buffed pet turns into the one everyone is suddenly running.
+The honest takeaway is that the pet that suits you depends on your character and your habits, not on which one looks coolest in the lobby.
+Garena reworks pet abilities from time to time, so a companion that was middling last season can quietly become a staple after a patch.
+Falco, for one, has had its numbers adjusted more than once.
+We got into the habit of skimming the patch notes after each big update, because that is usually where a buffed pet turns into the one everyone is suddenly running.

 Tips that made pets genuinely useful

-A few small habits made the difference between a pet that sat there and one that actually mattered.
-The biggest is to match the pet to your playstyle rather than copying whatever a streamer used.
-We also leaned hard on the level up system, since feeding a pet raises its skill tier and the jump from level one to a maxed ability is far bigger than people assume.
-Pour your spare pet food into one companion you trust instead of spreading it thin across five.
+A few small habits made the difference between a pet that just trotted along and one that mattered.
+The biggest is to match the pet to your own play style rather than copying whatever a streamer used, because their character pairing and their aim are not yours.
+We also leaned hard on the level-up system.
+Feeding a pet raises its skill tier, and the jump from level one to a maxed ability is far bigger than most people assume; Detective Panda's heal, for example, climbs as you level it.
+Pour your spare pet food into one companion you trust instead of spreading it thin across five half-leveled ones.

-On the device side, drop the in game graphics a notch on an older iPhone and you will hold a steadier frame rate in the chaotic final circles, which is when a pet skill is most likely to save you.
-On an iPad the extra screen makes the whole game easier to read, and we found the larger view especially handy for spotting enemies before a fight even starts.
-Whichever you use, keep a few gigabytes of storage free so the game does not stutter while it streams in new assets.
+On the device side, drop the in-game graphics a notch on an older iPhone and you will hold a steadier frame rate in the chaotic final circles, which is exactly when a pet skill is most likely to save you.
+The High and Ultra presets look nicer but they are the first thing to cause frame drops on aging hardware.
+On an iPad the extra screen real estate makes the whole game easier to read, and we found the larger view especially handy for spotting an enemy at distance before a fight even starts.
+Whichever device you use, keep a few gigabytes of storage free and close background apps before a ranked session so the game does not stutter while it streams in new assets mid-match.

 The limits, and a couple of alternatives

 Time to be straight about the downsides.
 Pets give a real but modest edge, and they will not carry bad positioning or shaky aim.
-The system also leans on grind.
-Unlocking and maxing a pet takes time or money, and the flashiest skins almost always sit behind diamonds.
-None of that is a dealbreaker, but go in expecting a slow burn rather than an instant power spike, and set a spending limit before any event tempts you toward the wallet.
+The system also leans on grind and, more honestly, on spending.
+Pets are diamond purchases, diamonds cost real money unless you grind events for them, and the flashiest pet skins almost always sit behind the paid currency.
+None of that is a dealbreaker, but go in expecting a slow build rather than an instant power spike, and set yourself a spending limit before an event tempts you toward the wallet.
+The third-party sites promising cheap or free diamonds are a common route to a hacked or banned account, so buy only through the in-game store or official top-up.

 FAQ